Syndamia/Syndamia/README.md

 # ![Hello!](https://github.com/Syndamia/Syndamia/blob/master/hello.png?raw=true)

-I'm Kamen and currently I'm a programming student.
+My name is Kamen and currently I'm a programming student.

 My skills (and interests) are mostly geared towards back-end development, but I have a bit of experience with front-end.